kapor00/gyro-spline/README.md

 **Want to learn more about Spline's Code API for SwiftUI?** Check out the [official documentation](https://docs.spline.design/exporting-your-scene/apple-platform/code-api-for-swift-ui).

+## Embedding Spline Scenes

+This project demonstrates two ways to embed Spline scenes in your SwiftUI app:

+- **Cloud Embedding**: The app currently loads the scene from Spline's cloud service (see `ContentView.swift`)
+- **Offline Embedding**: You can also bundle the scene file locally for offline use

+### The Spline Scene

+The original `.spline` scene file is included in the `spline scene/` folder.
+You can:

+- **Import it to Spline**: Sign up at [app.spline.design](https://app.spline.design) and import the `.spline` file to edit and customize the scene
+- **Get a copy online**: Access the scene directly at [https://app.spline.design/file/704265f5-7a21-401d-bbd5-181b6c0c97af](https://app.spline.design/file/704265f5-7a21-401d-bbd5-181b6c0c97af)

 ## Features

 - 🎮 Real-time gyroscope/accelerometer integration